AnushaAshokReddy/trial.github.io/index.md

 For example some pipeline modules as MinMaxNormalisers have the function of normalising the data for the larger algorithms.

+# How to build the custom module <a id="Example_Custom_Module"></a>

+The below solution demonstrates how to implement a custom pipeline module.
+In this example, convolution logic will be impemented.

+This example is only for reference on steps to implement a solution using LearningApi.

 ## Example Solution using LearningApi Pipeline Module :

 Pipeline module is a canal to send the data to the actual Algorithm.
-For a deeper knowledge on Pipeline Module click on <a href="#Module">Click Here..</a>
+For a deeper knowledge on Pipeline Module click on <a href="#WModule">Click Here..</a>

-Let's implement Pipelinemodule for a SobelConvolutionFilter Detection
+Let's implement Pipelinemodule for a Convolution Filter.

 ### Step 1: Create a solution for Pipeline module